 Maybe not.
 Depending on the kind of debt, if the creditors want to enforce their rights they can sue your mother's estate (i.e., the houses and ay other assets she owns) after she passes.
 Consult a collections lawyer.

 If you are talking about having a property tax lien on real property that you have been paying taxes on, you are entitled to receive the money you "invested" plus the statutory interest accruing for the number of years you have held the tax lien.
-If the owner ever tries to sell the property the...Read more »
+If the owner ever tries to sell the...Read more »

 My sister and I together inherited half a summer home from our father.
 Our mother owns the other half.
 We want to buy out our mother and we have the funds to cover her half of the equity.
 But we can’t get a loan to cover the remaining mortgage, because the property is a duplex, not our primary...
 Read more »